SHP05/KEEP-NOTES/Readme.md

 ## Introduction

-Welcome to our MERN stack CRUD task management website!
+Welcome to our MERN stack Task management website!
 This application provides an intuitive and user-friendly platform to manage your tasks efficiently.
 Whether you're an individual looking to stay organized or a team in need of collaborative task management, our website has you covered.

 ## Features